lowepowerlab/lab_handbook/onboarding.md

 # Misc.

+## Adding yourself to the lab website

+I encourage everyone to be represented on the lab website http://lowepowerlab.ucdavis.edu/people.
+This is really helpful for you being present in the Plant Pathology dept community.
+Neighbor labs will often use the directory to learn people's names when they are embarrased that they forgot them.

+Add yourself to the website by getting access to the [lab GitHub website repo](https://github.com/lowepowerlab/lowepowerlab.github.io) & editing the people.md markdown file within /_pages/ folder.

+OR

+Please send Tiffany an email asking her to add you.
+1. a photo cropped to be a headshot.
+2. Your education information (previous degrees, current majors, etc).
+You don't have to provide high school information because that's oddly a security question on a lot of websites...
+3. Any hobbies / interests you'd like to share with the lab.
+4. If you feel strongly that you don't want your email address on the website, let me know.

 ## Where to find administrative help (HR, Purchasing, Travel, IT, etc)

 The Plant Pathology dept shares admin staff with the Entomology & Nematology depts.
 They are named the Phoenix Cluster.
 Familiarize yourself with [the Phoenix Website](https://phoenix.ucdavis.edu/)--especially the links to the side of the page.
 Also, you might have reasons to direct questions to a specific department (e.g. HR, Purchasing, Travel, IT, etc.), so you can find their (mailing lists here)[https://phoenix.ucdavis.edu/departmental-mailing-lists].
 The staff's offices are located on the 3rd floor of Hutchison and in Briggs Hall, and they are friendly people who can help you with walk-in questions.